 Ask any enterprise executive what there IT budget is for collaboration systems.
 You will likely get a precise dollar figure.
 Then ask what the budget is for conversation… and you will get again, a Goofy stare.
 That’s a major problem.

 Fact is, in well-led, collaborative organizations, proximate interaction and STSP activity increases along with performance and prosperity.
 Effective STSP conversation saves money.

 Don’t misuse resources for information sharing.
 Travel for proximate, deterministic information activities is a disgraceful waste.
 Replace it with authentic, STSP conversation to improve performance AND save money.
 BTW, conference calls have been proven over and over to be at the top of the list for remote collaboration.
 They’re free too.
 Don’t wast money on fancy collaboration platforms!

 Again, invest, build and strengthen your STDP, DTSP and DTSP programs and activities for management, training, discussion, projects, programs, planning and information diffusion.

-For knowledge creation, innovation, engagement and leadership, STSP, authentic conversation, carries the day.
+For innovation, engagement, prosperity and leadership, STSP, authentic conversation, carries the day.
 Always has, always will.
 Invest in conversation; invest in people.